Australia faces private equity "chill": Schwarzman

-DAVOS, Switzerland (Reuters) - Australia will find it very difficult to attract new private equity investments while a tax dispute remains unresolved, warned Stephen Schwarzman, the chief executive of one of the most powerful private equity firms, Blackstone Group (BX.N: Quote).
+DAVOS, Switzerland (Reuters) - Australia will find it very difficult to attract new private equity investments while a tax dispute remains unresolved, warned Stephen Schwarzman, the chief executive of one of the most powerful private equity firms, Blackstone Group (BX.N).

-In an interview at the World Economic Forum in Davos, Schwarzman said a standoff between the Australian Taxation office and U.S. buyout group TPG TPG.UL over the tax treatment of the A$1.58 billion ($1.42 billion) profit it made selling out of department store group Myer (MYR.AX: Quote) has had an impact on the investment climate.
+In an interview at the World Economic Forum in Davos, Schwarzman said a standoff between the Australian Taxation office and U.S. buyout group TPG TPG.UL over the tax treatment of the A$1.58 billion ($1.42 billion) profit it made selling out of department store group Myer (MYR.AX) has had an impact on the investment climate.

 "What it will do of course will be to dramatically chill any future investment until this matter is resolved one way or the other," said Schwarzman.